aishwaryanair1907/email_classifier.py/README.md

 # email_classifier

-Certainly!
-Below is a README.md file for the email classifier project.
-You can save this content in a file named README.md.

-markdown
 # Email Classifier

 A simple Python-based email classifier that categorizes emails into three categories: spam, malicious, and genuine.
 This classifier uses Natural Language Processing (NLP) techniques along with a Naive Bayes machine learning model to classify emails based on their content.